 - Take a risk, push through the resistance, and keep going until you find your true mission.

+“I have an intention.
+I have an idea.
+I’m stepping off the cliff.
+And I’m going to knit my parachute while in freefall.” — Aprille ReedShe launched her new membership on a Thursday, opened the cart, and logged in to her Facebook page.
+Her very first Facebook Live got a few people talking.
+But sales?
+Zero.
+Friday?
+Still crickets.
 On Saturday, she did another Facebook Live, but still no new members.
 She thought about shutting it all down and going back to what she knew.
 “I’m putting myself out there.
 I’m making myself vulnerable,” she sighed.
 “And I’m going to get egg all over my face.”

 Memberships: More Than a Business ModelWhen you choose to push past the fear to launch a membership like Aprille, you can:

 - Identify the root of what’s holding you back

 - Create a ripple effect around the world